emipa606/UseThisInstead/README.md

 This mod should work well together with my [Show Mod Updates](https://steamcommunity.com/sharedfiles/filedetails/?id=3218690663) to make it easier to keep track of you favorite mods during those major RimWorld updates!

-This mod will be updated regularly to include new releases.
+The replacement-rules is updated regularly to include new releases and the mod will download the latest version of the rules as soon as they get published.
 I hope this will be of use and if you have info about a mod-continuation not showing up in the mod or a faulty replacement suggestion, please report it in the comments or on the linked Discord-server.

-**Note: for those using non-steam download like rimpy with steamcmd, apparently that solution does not reliably remove files when updating.
-So if you have a problem with old replacement showing up, try removing the mod fully between each update.**

 Mod-options